- (906) 487-2612

 - MA, BA (Philosophy) University of Toronto

-Dr. Alexandra Morrison’s research interests include 20th Century Continental Philosophy (especially the phenomenological and existential traditions) and Feminist Philosophy.
+Dr. Alexandra Morrison’s research interests include 20th Century Continental Philosophy (especially the phenomenological and existential traditions), Feminist Philosophy and the Philosophy of Technology.
 Her doctoral dissertation dealt with questions of selfhood, alterity and community in Martin Heidegger’s Being and Time.
 Since finishing her doctorate Morrison’s interest in the relationship between self, community and language has led her to feminist philosophy as well as the intersection of philosophy, art and literature.

 - “The Voice of Ambiguity: Beauvoir’s Phenomenological and Literary Echoes” with Laura Zebuhr.
 Hypatia: Journal of Feminist Philosophy, Vol 30, no. 2 (418- 433, Spring, 2015)